 Challenges Of Providing WordPress Education & Training Services

-Technically declined users simply “don’t know what they don’t know” about websites, WordPress, and how any of this stuff really works.
-They depend and rely, therefore, on the advice of experts.
+Technically declined users “don’t know what they don’t know” about WordPress and websites in general.
+They mostly depend and rely on the advice of experts.

-Making website developers responsible for training clients, however, is very challenging because:
+Clients expect to be trained on how to use their new websites.
+Making website developers responsible for educating and training clients, however, is challenging because:

-- Training clients is not the core focus of their business, and
+- Training clients is not the core focus of a website developer’s business, and

-- Many feel that empowering users is “bad” for business.
+- Many website developers believe that fully empowering users to manage their own sites is “bad” for their business.

 The Core Business Of Website Developers Is Not WordPress Training